 If you dethatch your Bermuda lawn late in the year, you run the risk of destroying rhizomes where Bermuda grass stores the energy it needs to survive the winter months.
 By dethatching in fall or winter, you may kill Bermuda grass.
 If you’re going to dethatch, do so in spring.

-If you want to take extra precautions in preserving your lawn, you can use a rake to dethatch your Bermuda grass.
+If you want to take extra precautions in preserving your lawn, you can dethatch with a rake.

 How Often Should You Dethatch Bermuda Grass?

 Dethatch Bermuda grass based on the thickness of the thatch layer present in your yard.
 Follow these steps to determine if it’s time to dethatch:

 - Dig out a small section of your yard, 3 inches deep.

 - Measure the thickness of the thatch layer.